steffanlm/Eloverblik/README.md

 ### Eloverblik to InfluxDB with Python
 Small python script to fetch meter data from eloverblik.dk.
-The script fetches all the Eloverblik data once every 24 hour, if it fails, it tries again the next day, and issues a local warning in the CLI
+The script fetches all the Eloverblik data once every 24 hour, if it fails, it tries again the next day, and issues a local warning in the CLI.
+Script is created for Windows, but feel free to alter it to use on other OS.

 ### Prerequisite
 You need to ensure, you have the following prerequisites installed (thats my current versions, so I haven't tested with other versions, but feel free to post if script is running well with other versions)
 ```
 pyeloverblik==0.0.7
 influxdb==5.3.0
+schedule==0.6.0
 ```

 ### How to start